Characteristics of a questionable journal

-These publishers often have sites that look serious.
-The journals often claim they have editorial boards, impact factors and that they are indexed in well known databases.
+- They often have sites that look serious.
+Predatory journals often claim they have editorial boards, impact factors and that they are indexed in well known databases.

 Editorial boards may consist of persons who cannot be considered to be qualified or persons who have not agreed to participate.
 Impact factors may come from various sites on the web that provide fake impact factors.